bigbio/pgatk/docs/pypgatk.rst

-        -c, --config_file TEXT          Configuration file for the ensembl data downloader pipeline -o, --output_directory TEXT     Output directory for the peptide databases -fp, --folder_prefix_release TEXT Output folder prefix to download the data -t, --taxonomy TEXT             Taxonomy List (comma separated) that will be use to download the data from Ensembl -sv, --skip_vcf                 Skip the vcf file during the download -sg, --skip_gtf                 Skip the gtf file during the download -sp, --skip_protein             Skip the protein fasta file during download -sc, --skip_cds                 Skip the CDS file download
+        -c, --config_file TEXT          Configuration file for the ensembl data downloader pipeline -o, --output_directory TEXT     Output directory for the peptide databases -fp, --folder_prefix_release TEXT Output folder prefix to download the data -t, --taxonomy TEXT             Taxonomy identifiers (comma separated) that will be use to download the data from Ensembl
+        -l, --list_taxonomies TEXT             List the available species from Ensembl, users can find the desired taxonomy identifier from this list.
+	-sv, --skip_vcf                 Skip the vcf file during the download -sg, --skip_gtf                 Skip the gtf file during the download -sp, --skip_protein             Skip the protein fasta file during download -sc, --skip_cds                 Skip the CDS file download